kubeedge/kubeedge/docs/proposals/device-crd.md

 	SlaveID    int64  `json:"slaveID,omitempty"`
 }

-// DeviceState indicates the current state of the device. type DeviceState string

-// A device can be in one of the below states. const (
-	DeviceStateOnline  DeviceState = "online"
-	DeviceStateOffline DeviceState = "offline"
-	DeviceStateUnknown DeviceState = "unknown"
-)

 // DeviceStatus reports the device state and the expected/actual values of twin attributes. type DeviceStatus struct {
 	// A list of device twins containing expected/actual states of control properties.
 	// Optional: A passive device won't have control attributes and this list could be empty.
 	// +optional
 	Twins []Twin      `json:"twins,omitempty"`
-	// Device state (online, offline, unknown)
-	State DeviceState `json:"state,omitempty"`
 }

 // A Twin provides a logical representation of control properties (writable properties in the
 // device model).
-The properties can have an Expected state and an Actual state.
-The cloud configures
+The properties can have a desired (expected) state and a reported(actual) state.
-// the `Expected`state of a device property and this configuration update is pushed to the edge node.
+// The cloud configures the `desired`state of a device property and this configuration update is pushed
-// The mapper sends a command to the device to change this property value as per the expected state .
+// to the edge node.
+The mapper sends a command to the device to change this property value as per the desired state.
-// It receives the `Actual` state of the property once the previous operation is complete and sends
-// the actual state to the cloud.
-Offline device interaction in the edge is possible via twin
+// It sends the state reported by the device to the cloud.
+Offline device interaction in the edge is possible via
-// properties for control/command operations.
+// twin properties for control/command operations.
 type Twin struct {
 	// Required: The property name for which the desired/reported values are specified.
 	// This property should be present in the device model.